Inventory2

 An automated purchase order approval system offers strict control of who can order what within your company.
 Most systems provide digital access control where you set not just who has permission to approve purchases but also who can view or change data in the system.
 This functionality, which you can enhance with two-factor authentication, helps to protect your valuable data and keep employees from making unauthorized purchases.

 Manually issuing, tracking, and checking purchase orders and invoices is an extremely time-consuming process.
 Purchase order system software can automate much of this formerly manual work.
 Purchase requisitions, POs, and invoices can be automatically populated with pre-existing vendor information, shipping details, and pricing.
-You can do three-way matching automatically, with no manual labor necessary.
-All of this saves you money by speeding up all those processes in terms of the work involved and time.
+You can do 3-way matching automatically, with no manual labor necessary.
+All of this saves you money by speeding up all those processes in terms of the work involved and time, which will dramatically reduce your order cycle time.

 Automated PO approval reduces the chance of human error throughout the purchasing process.
 All those time-consuming manual processes can lead to all sorts of mistakes.
 Automating these processes ensures greater accuracy across the board.
 It’s a simple fact – automated systems make fewer mistakes than overworked human beings.